Legislative Tracker

 Prohibits the President from entering into or implementing any peace agreement with Russia regarding Ukraine unless the agreement meets specific conditions protecting Ukraine's sovereignty and territorial integrity.
 Ensures any negotiated settlement preserves Ukraine's right to self-defense and does not reward Russian aggression.

-Why it matters: This bill prevents the U.S. from endorsing or facilitating any peace deal that rewards Russian aggression -- ensuring that any settlement preserves Ukraine's sovereignty and right to self-defense rather than locking in Russian territorial gains.
+Why It Matters: This bill prevents the U.S. from endorsing or facilitating any peace deal that rewards Russian aggression, ensuring that any settlement preserves Ukraine's sovereignty and right to self-defense rather than locking in Russian territorial gains.

 Progress